-His former victim sees it on Facebook and Instagram, hears about it from the Narcissist himself, and is informed by their shared circle of friends that the Narcissist has never been happier.
+It’s a miracle, by George!
+The narcissist has changed!
+Their wounded former supply sees it on Facebook and Instagram, hears about it from the narcissist themselves, and is informed by their shared circle of friends that the narcissist has never been happier.

 Let’s pause for a moment of reflection.

 No one can say that it can’t happen.
 However, the probability of it happening is slim-to-none.

 In other words, I cannot guarantee that this event would never happen, but I would bet large sums of money that it wouldn’t.

 The chances that the narcissist has changed for the new supply – simultaneously falling head-over-heels in such love that it’s been blessed by Eros and Aphrodite themselves – are about the same as my constructing a drone for the Department of Defense, all without an instructional pamphlet.

 The narcissist is a skilled and convincing actor.
 After all, they fooled you into believing that you were the love of their life, perhaps even their past lives.

 How long were they able to keep up the charade?
 Months?
 Possibly years?

 Then, after their mask started slipping, they likely expected you to keep up appearances in front of everyone.
 Still yet, when you discovered their lies, online dating profiles, and infidelities, they convinced you that they had reasonable justifications for it all.